-The creation of a new prayerbook for the Days of Awe presents a challenge as well as an opportunity.
+The creation of a new prayer book for the Days of Awe presents a challenge as well as an opportunity.
 The opportunity is great worship and transformed worshipers.
 The challenge is how to use the book in all its complexity without it being too complicated.
 To help the new adopter of the machzor, here are some important things to know:

-- Multiple Options and a Variety of Style: The book continues Mishkan T'filah's approach of what is sometimes known as "integrated theology."
+- Integrated Theology: The book continues Mishkan T'filah's approach of "integrated theology."
 This means that the majority of the book features the "two-page" spread design wherein the right side reflects a more faithful rendering of the standard prayers, and the left side a more creative theological approach.
-Some sections of the service (or in the case of Yizkor or Avodah, the entire service) are linear and have no two-page spreads. - Translations: The right side translations are "faithful" but not literal, recognizing there is no way to literally render a word from Hebrew into English.
+Some sections of the service (or in the case of Yizkor or Avodah, the entire service) are linear and have no two-page spreads. - 2) Translations: The left side translations are "faithful" but not literal, recognizing there is no way to literally render a word from Hebrew into English.
 The best one can do is a translation that reflects both a sense of the Hebrew and the nuance of English.
 Since liturgical language is poetic language based heavily on metaphor, this kind of approach is far more effective than a straight, literal translation would be.
 Here is more on the translation approach. - 3) Preparation: The machzor is not created to be used "as is."
 In other words, like Mishkan T'filah, the worship leader(s) should plan on preparing a particular set of choices concerning the two-page spread as well as other features, described below.
-It should also be understood that no prayerbook can ever be more than a sacred tool in the facilitation of a worship experience, even as no textbook guarantees a wonderful lesson.
-Worship leaders must make judicious choices.

-- 4) Design: The readings on the left side pages are often marked by a gray screen, or "wash."
-These pages are alternative readings or "countertexts," that is, texts that offer a different perspective on the text or even argue with it, and provide additional choices of material to consider.
-There are also study or meditation pages, which are blue pages with a black border.
-These are generally meant to be read individually. - The Individual Experience: Worshipers are encouraged to explore Mishkan HaNefesh on their own.
-Unlike prayerbooks from earlier eras of Jewish history, it is not assumed that everyone always will be on the same page of Mishkan HaNefesh at the same time.
-The machzor was created with the underlying principle that worshipers might find their own way through it.
-They could find themselves interested in a particular commentary, intrigued by a particular study text, or drawn to a particular meditation. - 6) Chatimot: In some places, Mishkan HaNefesh retains the practice in Mishkan T'filah of allowing the signature Hebrew blessing (chatimah) at the end of the page be a sign to turn the page, hence allowing for fewer page announcements from the bimah.
-Some left side pages contain alternative or creative chatimot. - 7) Torah Readings: Mishkan HaNefesh offers additional Torah readings for Rosh HaShanah and Yom Kippur, explained here. - 8) Order of Yom Kippur Afternoon Services: The Yom Kippur afternoon services, encompassing Avodah, Yizkor, and Minchah, need not be prayed in the order found in Mishkan HaNefesh; indeed many congregations may choose to employ only certain elements in any given year.
-Worship leaders may also choose to supplement a service with a teaching or panel discussion. - 9) Innovations: Mishkan HaNefesh contains several significant innovations:
+It should also be understood that no prayer book can ever be more than a sacred implement in the facilitation of a worship experience, even as no textbook guarantees a wonderful lesson.
+Worship leaders must make judicious choices. - 4) Design: The readings on the left side pages are often marked by a grey screen, or "wash."
+These pages are alternative readings or countertexts, and provide additional choices of material to consider.
+There are also study or meditation pages, which are marked by a blue "wash" with a black border.
+These are generally meant to be read individually. - 5) The Individual Experience: Worshipers are encouraged to explore Mishkan HaNefesh on their own.
+Unlike prayerbooks from earlier eras of Jewish history, it is not assumed that everyone will always be on the same page of Mishkan HaNefesh at the same time.
+The machzor was created with the underlying principle that worshipers may find themselves interested in a particular commentary, intrigued by a particular study text, or drawn to a particular meditation, and may at times make their own way through the machzor. - 6) Chatimot: In some places, Mishkan HaNefesh retains the practice in Mishkan T'filah of allowing the signature Hebrew blessing (chatimah) at the end of the page to be a sign to turn the page, hence allowing for fewer page announcements from the bimah.
+Some left side pages contain alternative or creative chatimot. - 7) Torah Readings: Mishkan HaNefesh offers additional Torah readings for Rosh HaShanah and Yom Kippur, explained here.